jonpither/cider-spy/README.md

 * Refactor: Split out an interaction file.
 * Test: Do a ping
 * Document credits in official way.
 Magnars because I used a lot of `magit` patterns and `clj-refactor` build setup. bbatsov because he basically taught me Elisp via hacking on CIDER.

+## Config Rumination

+Can we move hub endpoint config into project.clj?
+It's a shared project thing.
+We're not subscribing people automatically as it's already optional in part; the hub functionality only works if people install `CIDER-SPY`.
+We could go further and completely disable the entire middleware if `CIDER-SPY` is not present.

+If we can't move it into project.clj, then perhaps just stick a `.cider-spy-root` file in the project root.

+Another config option is to use `ENVIRON` to allow users another chance at overriding the central project settings in `.cider-spy-root`.
+A further option is to use `ENVIRON` full stop and cut out the middle file.

+Once config storage has been sorted, we could give the option to `cider-spy-hub-connect-on-demand`.
+If true the nrepl-server instance only connects to hub when user initiates it through `CIDER-SPY`, otherwise it auto connects and people get the benefit straight away of seeing where ppl are (this is best option to show what `CIDER-SPY-HUB` can do).
+The rationale is that I like the idea it's a bit magical, that everything just works, even if other devs haven't install the `CIDER-SPY` Emacs package; other devs can still see where people are.

+BTW this rumination is the start of a section in the docs that explains the thought process.
+People will be rightfully worried about auto connecting and being spied on.

 # License